DaraAdekore/PoemADay/README.md

 I wanted to use a simple REST API that was reliable , versatile and simple.
 PoetryDB is perfect for this requirement

 ### [Unsplash](https://unsplash.com/developers)
-The Unsplash developers REST api is used to provide art work to accompany every poem generated.
+The Unsplash developers REST api is used to provide artwork to accompany every poem generated.

 <p align="center">
 <img src="https://i.imgur.com/K4LRgAB.gif">